ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-18-building-a-custom-score-function.md

 ---
 title: Building Custom Scoring Functions
-description: "Learn how to create and utilize custom scoring functions in ObsidianStats to rank plugins based on metrics such as downloads and more."
+description: 'Learn how to create and utilize custom scoring functions in ObsidianStats to rank plugins based on metrics such as downloads and more.'
 excerpt: This guide provides a step-by-step walkthrough on creating, validating, and using custom scoring functions in Obsidian.
 Learn to rank plugins effectively and customize scores to suit your needs.
-publishedDate: "2025-01-18"
+publishedDate: '2025-01-18'
-modifiedDate: "2025-01-18"
+modifiedDate: '2025-01-18'
 tags:
   - scoring
   - custom score function
   - feature